-These qualifications have been developed to support the professionalization of the early interventions workforce and to provide a flexible progression route for those who work, or aspire to work, in the sector.
+These qualifications have been developed to support the professionalisation of the early interventions workforce and to provide a flexible progression route for those who work, or aspire to work, in the sector.
+They provide the knowledge and/or skills to work in a range of roles that support individuals across different age ranges, ensuring the best possible outcomes are achieved to overcome concerns or barriers that are impacting on their daily lives.